opensim-org/opensim-core/DevelopmentProposals/componentConnectInterface/componentConnectInterface.md

 input.connect(output, "height");
 ```

+Connectors are connected similarly.
 Some users may find this design difficult to learn for two reasons:
 - In Use Case 1, the verb "connect" appears in the middle of a potentially long line.
 - The verb "connect" does not imply directionality, yet `connect()` can be called only in one direction: `input.connect(output)`.
+- The distinction between a Connector and an Input is potentially confusing.
+  (*Connectors* express topological dependencies among Components; *Inputs and Outputs* express the flow of time-varying signals.)

 This project proposes to change the interface for connecting Outputs to Inputs while retaining all current functionality.
+Connectors are a secondary, but related, issue.
 See [issue #1118](https://github.com/opensim-org/opensim-core/issues/1118).

 ### Requirements